NikolasOliveira/gtd/README.rst

 Basically, there are a file per day to write down 3 parts:

-- TODO: This is the most important part: things to be accomplished today.
+- In progress: This is the most important part: things to be accomplished today.
 - Accomplished: things that were finished today.
 - Backlog: Things to be accomplished in the future.